pdborhad/TLSConnection/README.md

 Step-1: start server
 ./startServer

 This file internally calls a Python script 'server.py' and listens connections on port 8000.
+If it listens any connection on the port, it accepts the message and saves into 'receivedMessage.txt' file.

 Step-3: start client
 ./startClient

 This file starts client machine.
 It calls 'client.py' and create secure connection to server.
-Once the cilent connects to the server, it send a data in
+Once the cilent connects to the server, it send a data to the server.
+The data to be sent is saved in './receicedData/receivedMessage.txt'